andrew-d/docker-rust-musl/README.md

 This image is also an automated build on the Docker hub - you can fetch it by running: `docker pull andrewd/rust-musl`

+## How To Use

+Using cargo as normal, and pass the `--target x86_64-unknown-linux-musl` flag.
+The output will be in the `./target/x86_64-unknown-linux-musl/` directory.

 [1]: https://github.com/rust-lang/rust
 [2]: http://www.musl-libc.org/
 [3]: https://github.com/rust-lang/rust/pull/24777